scalajs-io/nodejs/README.md

 ### Resolvers

-To add the Scalajs-Nodejs library in your project, add the following to your build.sbt.
+To add the Scalajs-Nodejs bindings/library to your project, add the following to your build.sbt.

 resolvers += "releases" at "https://oss.sonatype.org/service/local/staging/deploy/maven2",